Clarifai/MasonJar/README.md

-# pickle-your-container
+# Pickle Your Container

-Encapsulate a dockerfile using a python class which also plays the role of executable main function inside the container.
+Save your experiment dependencies and main function in one place as a python class.

 ```bash
 jar